 As part of the Coquitlam River Water Use Plan (LB1 WUP), a long-term adaptive management study is being conducted in the Coquitlam River to compare anadromous fish production under two experimental flow regimes.
 Fish population monitoring under the first flow regime (Treatment 1, dam release flows from 0.8-1.4 cms) occurred from 2000 until the completion of the Coquitlam Dam seismic upgrade in October 2008.
 Fish production under Treatment 2 (release flows from 1.1-6.1 cms) will be monitored for up to 9 years.
 The Coquitlam River Monitoring Program (CRMP) focuses on four anadromous species: Steelhead Trout and Coho, Chum and Pink Salmon, and includes adult escapement and smolt outmigration monitoring for each species.
-Higher returns during 2007-2013 allowed Chinook escapements to be estimated as well.
+Higher returns during 2007-2014 allowed Chinook escapements to be estimated as well.
 Since 2006, night snorkeling surveys have also been included in the monitoring program to provide estimates of late summer standing stocks of juvenile Coho and Steelhead.
-This report summarizes monitoring results during Treatment 1 (2000-2008) and the first five years of Treatment 2 (2009-2014) for the four major components of the CRMP: adult salmon escapement surveys, Steelhead redd counts, juvenile standing stock surveys, and smolt trapping.
-The primary emphasis of this report is work completed in 2014 (all life stages except salmon escapement), but summaries of all data years for each species and life stage are presented and discussed as well.
+This report summarizes monitoring results during Treatment 1 (2000-2008) and the first five years of Treatment 2 (2009-2015) for the four major components of the CRMP: adult salmon escapement surveys, Steelhead redd counts, juvenile standing stock surveys, and smolt trapping.
+The primary emphasis of this report is on 2014 fall salmon escapement estimates and outmigration, fall standing stock and Steelhead escapement in 2015.
+Summaries of all data years for each species and life stage are presented and discussed as well.
 Estimates of adult escapement, late summer juvenile standing stocks and egg-to-smolt survival estimates should be considered preliminary and will change as additional observer efficiency data are accumulated in future years.

-Coho escapement to the Coquitlam River in 2002-2013 (880 to 13,290 adults; 36 to 519 females/km) likely exceeded that necessary to seed available juvenile habitat based on preliminary stock-recruitment analysis.
-The 2013 escapement estimate of 13,290, the highest since 2002, was based on 14 surveys under relatively favourable survey conditions that spanned the entire spawning period.
+Coho escapement to the Coquitlam River in 2002-2014 (880 to 13,290 adults; 36 to 519 females/km) likely exceeded that necessary to seed available juvenile habitat based on preliminary stock-recruitment analysis.
+The 2013 escapement estimate of 4,957 was based on 17 surveys under relatively favourable survey conditions that spanned the entire spawning period.
 High water events were minimal and short in duration.
 As with the Pink, Chum and Chinook, there was insufficient survey life and observer efficiency information to calculate the uncertainty of Coho escapement estimates.
-The 2014 late summer standing stock fry estimate was 44,507 (\pm 31%) based on night snorkel surveys.
-This marks a considerable drop from the relatively high abundance during the previous 5-years.
-During 2013, 11,343 (\pm 6%) Coho smolts outmigrated past the lowermost trapping site.
-Using smolt yield as the primary measure of freshwater carrying capacity, there was no difference in mean smolt abundance between Treatment 1 and Treatment 2 of mainstem origin smolts (mean: 6,173 and 7,805, respectively; 2-tailed t-test p=0.10) or when including off-channel smolts as well (mean: 12,949 and 12,778 smolts, respectively; 2-tailed t-test p=0.84) when excluding 2009, which spans both treatments.
+The 2014 late summer standing stock fry estimate was 36,101 (\pm 31%) based on night snorkel surveys.
+Similar to 2014, this marks a considerable drop from the relatively high abundance during the previous 5-years.
+During 2015, 11,854 (\pm 4%) Coho smolts outmigrated past the lowermost trapping site.
+Using smolt yield as the primary measure of freshwater carrying capacity, there was no difference in mean smolt abundance between Treatment 1 and Treatment 2 when including off-channel smolts (mean: 12,949 and 12,624 smolts, respectively; 2-tailed t-test p=0.91) but does approach a significant difference for mainstem origin smolts (mean: 6,173 and 7,876, respectively; 2-tailed t-test p=0.06), when excluding the 2009 transition year.